Cape Coral Economic Development Strategic Plan

 Public Schools

-The School District Lee County operates public county schools in Cape Coral.
+The School District of Lee County operates public county schools in Cape Coral, along with the Oasis network (one high, one middle, two elementary -- public taxpayer funded charter schools).
 According to the US Census, there are 29,569 K-12 students enrolled in Cape Coral , which represents 13.6% of the total population.
 With a public county school space inventory of 2,824,329 sf, this equates to 95.5 sf per K-12 student.
 For a population growth to 375,000 persons and utilizing the same student to population ratio, Cape Coral will need an additional 2.057 million sf of new school space to meet population demand.
 With the current average of 176,521 sf per school, future growth could result in a need for 12 additional schools in Cape Coral.

 We would recommend that the City discuss future locations options for public school demand with Lee County, including a study on the expansion potentials of the current facilities inventory to partially meet future student requirements.